 - We have not been abusive.
 We have merely pointed out that SNH is a crooked organisation.
 The only ones who have been abusive are those abusing their position of power, which is SNH.

 - If SNH perceives that we have made the same complaint repeatedly, it is because SNH repeatedly ignores our questions.
 The questions we pose concerns the misconduct of SNH staff for which SNH has no reasonable explanation.
 SNH therefore ignores these questions.
 If SNH would actually answer these questions they would not need repeating.

 Here Ross Johnston is abusing SNH’s “unacceptable behaviour” policy in order to try to avoid having to respond to our critical questions.
 This was to be expected from SNH because they are incapable of defending the misconduct of their staff.

 What does this email from Ross Johnston tell us?
 Four things:

 - SNH continues to be in denial about the misconduct of its staff.
 Even though they are in denial, they provide no evidence to dismiss the proof we present.
 Why do they not provide evidence to disprove what we say?
-(We know for a fact that it is simply not possible as evidence of SNH staff misconduct is overwhelming.)
+(We know for a fact that it is not possible as evidence of SNH staff misconduct is quite overwhelming.)

-- This email is further proof that the senior management is unwilling to deal with SNH geologist Colin MacFadyen’s misconduct.
+- This email is further proof that the senior management is unwilling to deal with staff misconduct.
 While Ross Johnston is either not particularly bright or well-informed, we do believe that even he should understand that a person should never judge an investigation about himself.

 - SNH is a government organisation that should be held to higher standards than this.
 We believe that this shows once again that SNH is managed by incompetent individuals.

 - The fact that SNH denies wrongdoing without disproving the evidence we present shows that they are confident that there will be no consequences for their actions.
 This may be true because, so far, no Scottish government organisation has shown any willingness to look into this case.

 To be continued…